 Communication Guidelines

 Effective communication between separated parents requires strict guidelines.
-Your parenting plan should include what types of communication are acceptable, how long you should expect a response to take for non-emergencies, and how you will communicate important information about your child’s health and education.
+Your parenting plan in Iowa should include what types of communication are acceptable, how long you should expect a response to take for non-emergencies, and how you will communicate important information about your child’s health and education.

 Transportation and Exchange Details